PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/DataScience/IntroductionToProbability2.md

 ---

 # Intro to Probability 2
 This page continues to build your foundational knowledge of probability theory.
-Yesterday, we introduced the foundational concepts, and today we will continue to put our new knowledge into practice by doing 4 more modules of a swirl course.
+Yesterday, we introduced the foundational concepts, and today we will continue to put our new knowledge into practice by doing another case study.
 Finally, in the mock assessment, we'll do our first correlational analysis by hand!

 Learning objectives:
-Build upon the basic understanding of data representations by learning to create data visualisations which are:
+Enable you to understand and/or apply:
+0. knowledge learned in previous modules
 1. expected values;
 2. variance;
-3. common distributions.
+3. common distributions;
+to a guided case study.

 Table of contents:
-1. Workshop: 3 hours
+1. Workshop: 3-4 hours
-3. Mock Assessment: 2 hours
+3. Mock Assessment: 1-2 hours

 ## Questions or issues?
 If you have any questions or issues regarding the course material, please first ask your peers or ask us in the daily Q&A at 16:00!